 To illustrate how it works, let's take the example (adapted from Bernstein's "The Power of Gold") of four merchants who meet in Troyes in the year 1250:

-First transaction: David, from England, buys wine from Carlo, who comes from Italy.
+First transaction (left vertical side of the square below): David, from England, buys wine from Carlo, who comes from Italy.
 Rather than paying Carlo with gold, David gives him a bill of exchange, that is a piece of paper, signed by David, acknowledging that he has a debt of, say, 10

 Venetian ducats to Carlo.
 In accounting parlance, the bill is drafted by Carlo on David, which is why it is also sometimes called a draft.

-Second transaction: Franco, from Italy, buys wool from Berthold who comes from Flanders.
+Second transaction (right vertical side of the square): Franco, from Italy, buys wool from Berthold who comes from Flanders.
 Suppose, to keep the example simple, the price is also 10 ducats.

-To pay Berthold, Franco will first buy the bill of exchange, drafted on David, that Carlo owns.
-I.e. Berthold will give 10 gold ducats to Carlo in exchange for the bill of exchange (the physical operation of transfering gold could take place in Italy later on).
+To pay Berthold, Franco will first buy the bill of exchange, drafted on David, that Carlo owns (bottom horizontal side of the square).
+I.e. Franco will give 10 gold ducats to Carlo in exchange for the bill of exchange (the physical operation of transfering gold could take place in Italy later on).
 In this operation, Carlo endorses the bill of exchange, that is, he signs it on the back.
 The meaning of this second signature is that Carlo guarantees to pay the bill of exchange, should David fail to do so.

 Comments on the example:

 - These ways of payment avoided the transportation of gold from Italy and England to Troyes, and then back from Troyes to England and Italy.